 How to create a persona

-Step 1: Conduct qualitative and quantitative user research
+01. Conduct qualitative and quantitative user research

 Start off by collecting data about your users (or potential users).
 This can be done in a number of ways, using both qualitative and quantitative research methods.
 Figure out which research methods will be most realistic and beneficial to your project.